-Scholar • Director • Teacher
+Scholar • Director • Performer

 Ph.D.
 Tufts University; M.A.
 Emerson College

 As a director, I use visual metaphors to create compelling stage pictures and a world that evokes visceral performances from actors.
-We play with the dynamics of spatial relations, language and vocal work as we discover the play together as an ensemble throughout the rehearsal process.
+We play with the dynamics of spatial relations, language, ritual, movement and vocal work as we discover the play together as an ensemble throughout the rehearsal process.

 As a scholar, I focus on the intersections of theatrical performance with issues of language, race, class, gender, culture and national identity.
 My areas of research and teaching include: multilingual performance, translation studies, African American theater, theater of Cape Verde (West Africa), creole and mixed race performance, theater for social change, musical theater, new play development, world theater history, and directing.